 If you want to build a big, responsive, targeted list then this special step-by-step tutorial is for you.
-Just note that the tutorial is the free and a little more tedious way of creating an opt-in page.
-I recommend you use OptimizePress to create opt-in pages.
-It’s the fastest and easiest way in my opinion.
+You’ll learn how to create a killer opt in page.

 There are many ways of getting subscribers.
 If you want to get people to opt-in to your list without hesitation then you need, what we call, an opt-in page.

-Basically an opt-in page forces the reader to opt-in to “find out more” — find out more about your product, receive a report, receive a download and so on.
-You need to do it a “special way”.
+Basically an opt-in page forces the reader to sign up to “find out more” — find out more about your product, receive a PDF, video or whatever else it may be.
+There’s a right way and wrong way to do it.
 I’ve seen so many people do it incorrectly which caused them to get very poor conversion rates.

-What I’m about to reveal to you is the exact system I use to get conversions of 40-65%!
+What I’m about to reveal to you is the exact methods I use to get conversions of 40-65%!

 These secrets to properly writing and formatting an opt-in page I’m about to reveal to you have been proven to work.
 If you know how to follow simple step-by-step instructions, then this will be a breeze for you to follow.

 You’ll also be able to download a free opt in page and see examples of good opt in pages in the video tutorial above.

 How To Create An Opt-In Page The Long Way

 If you don’t want to pay for opt in page software and tools, follow this guide.